Digital myxoid cyst

 Digital myxoid cysts are not passed from one generation to the other.

-What does a digital myxoid cyst look like?
+What does a digital myxoid cyst look and feel like?

-Digital myxoid cysts are skin-coloured, red or slightly translucent (letting light shine through) and usually up to 1 cm in size.
-These are more likely to develop on the index or ring fingers of the dominant (preferred) hand.
-If a cyst is overlying the area where the nail is formed, it may cause a groove to occur along the length of the nail, which can vary in width.
-Occasionally, slightly sticky, clear, straw-coloured or blood-stained contents may leak out of the cyst.
+Digital myxoid cysts are usually less than 1cm in size and can be skin-coloured, red or slightly translucent (letting light shine through).
+They can appear as dome-shaped bumps and are sometimes located at the base of the nail, which often causes a groove in the nail.
+They are more likely to develop on the index or middle fingers of the dominant (preferred) hand.
+Occasionally, they may sit underneath the nail, causing a red or blue discolouration to the base of the nail.
+These cysts can sometimes leak clear, slightly sticky, or blood-tinted contents.
 Usually, there is just one cyst, but some people may develop more than one, on the same or different fingers.

 How can a digital myxoid cyst be treated?